An intranet that works. What content do employees read?

 • Pin key news items to landing pages or home pages.

-• A well-designed news architecture allows you to better target your content to the right audience.
+• A well-designed news architecture allows you to target your content to the right audience more effectively.

 📢 Tip: Remember to rotate content on the homepage – outdated information quickly stops attracting attention.